cockroachdb/docs/src/current/v24.3/set-up-logical-data-replication.md

 1. Prepare the tables on each cluster with the prerequisites for starting LDR.
 1. Set up an [external connection]({% link {{ page.version.version }}/create-external-connection.md %}) on cluster B (which will be the destination cluster initially) to hold the connection URI for cluster A.
 1. Start LDR from cluster B with your required modes.
-1. (Optional) Run Steps 2 and 3 again with cluster B as the source and A as the destination, which starts LDR streaming from cluster B to A.
+1. (Optional) Run Steps 1 to 3 again with cluster B as the source and A as the destination, which starts LDR streaming from cluster B to A.
 1. Check the status of the LDR job in the [DB Console]({% link {{ page.version.version }}/ui-overview.md %}). {% comment  %}to add link to the monitoring page once published{% endcomment %}

 ## Before you begin